-The power of social distancing, part of which is offering virtual healthcare, has been invaluable in the success of China (fewer than 50 infections a day) and South Korea (from 900 infections a day to fewer than 200) in containing COVID-19.
+The power of social distancing, part of which is offering virtual healthcare, has been invaluable in the success of China and South Korea in containing COVID-19.
 Promoting virtual consultations prevents medical facilities from becoming overcrowded with people, possibly spreading infection to others.
 Doctors from around the world agree with this approach and are praising telemedicine technology for helping to successfully manage COVID-19.

 Virtual consultations through DrConnect: reaching more people virtually

 Since 2017 Discovery Health Medical Scheme has had a virtual consultation platform called DrConnect.
 This digital platform, supported by artificial intelligence (AI) machine learning, gives members of the Scheme access to virtual consultations with healthcare providers they have visited in the past 12 months.
 Through the Discovery app, this platform also offers free trusted medical information from a worldwide network of doctors.